drak-o/PSP-FTP/README.md

  File Transfer Protocol for the Playstation Portable, using the default web-browser

 ## Previous Requirements
- - an unsecured WIFI where both the PSP and the server will be conncted to
+ - An unsecured WIFI where both the PSP and the server will be conncted to (this could be a mobile hotspot)
- - a computer

 ## Getting Started